haschuele/haschuele/README.md

 # About

-Hello, I'm Hailee — an experienced analyst and researcher with an academic background in global public health.
+Hi, I'm Hailee — an experienced analyst and researcher with an academic background in global public health.
 My professional experience includes usage of real-world data within the pharmaceutical/medical device and healthcare industries.
-I'm currently pursuing a master's degree in Information and Data Science at UC Berkeley.
+I recently completed my master's degree in Information and Data Science at UC Berkeley.
 My skillset encompasses data analytics, exploratory data analysis (EDA), model building, project management, and the ability to articulate insights to diverse audiences.
-My overarching goal is to enhance transparency in the machine learning workflow through statistical rigor and thoughtful engineering.
+My goal is to enhance transparency in the machine learning workflow through statistical rigor and thoughtful engineering.

 # Featured Projects